newtoallofthis123/syndicate.vip/climbs/noob.climb.md

 ### Dropdown Button

-This would essentially be a button that has an embedded dropdown that would can be binded to a different action can be manipulated by the use;
+This would essentially be a button that has an embedded dropdown that would can be binded to a different action can be manipulated by the use

+This could also act as a dropdown in general as well

+**Obstacles**:

+- Design the structure for the dropdown arrangement

+### Tabs

+Tabs would enable the userland to make and design functional dashboard that are modular.
+The tabs would be containers with logic that would also make them associated to particular buttons which would "activate" them, ie display them on the main screen

+**Obstacles**:

+- Design the Structure of the tab arrangement
+- Come up with how to associate the button and the tab
+- Make the JS implementation simple